Programs for Youth

 All Resilience programs are conducted by trained professionals.
 Each 45-minute session is developmentally appropriate, highly interactive, and tailored for your group.
 Our programs are evidence-informed and we work to include multiple learning styles and educational best practices.

 By the completion of this program, students will have a basic understanding of the main objectives of Resilience’s youth program.
-First, they will understand and explore gender roles.
-Second, they will identify private parts and safe versus unsafe touches.
-They will practice asking before touching in a role play with their classmates and learn to accept when their request is rejected.
-Finally, they will identify what the uh-oh feeling is and practice telling an adult when they receive an unsafe touch.
+First, they will explore how gender roles can be harmful.
+Second, they will identify private parts and recognize safe and unsafe touches.
+Then, students will learn to express their personal boundaries, model asking permission for safe touches, and identify 5 safe adults they can report to.
+Finally, they will be able to explain the main points of the full curriculum, including safe/unsafe touch, reporting, safe adults, uh-oh feeling, and supporting survivors.

 By the completion of this program, students will be empowered to claim autonomy over their own bodies by identifying and demonstrating their bodily rights.
 They will be able to implement bystander intervention methods on both community and individual levels.
 Students will explore gender in the eyes of the media by analyzing the way our culture informs our views of gender, sexuality and relationships.